The measurement problem and scientific realism: Introduction

 \section{Introduction}

-It is well known that the feasibility of interpreting the \emph{unitary formulation of quantum mechanics} (QM)\footnote{By QM we shall mean the theory that excludes from von Neumann’s formulation (SQM, the one usually reviewed in textbooks) any reference to the measurement process, such as the collapse postulate and Born’s rule.
-The reason for the distinction between QM and SQM will be addressed in Section \ref{sec5}.} realistically is controversial, in part because this theory faces numerous conceptual issues that cannot be addressed without directly participating in the realism-antirealism debate.
+It is well known that the feasibility of interpreting \emph{quantum mechanics} (QM) realistically is controversial, in part because this theory faces numerous conceptual issues that cannot be addressed without directly participating in the realism-antirealism debate.
 Among these issues we find the \emph{measurement problem}.
 Although alternative quantum theories and interpretations have been suggested in order to solve this problem, we do not yet have a definite picture of what exactly might reconcile these alternatives with scientific realism.
+For example, beyond the standard way to formulate QM, including \emph{unitary quantum mechanics} (UQM) and \emph{standard quantum mechanics} (SQM), some of these alternative interpretations (to be addressed in this contribution) comprise \emph{Frauchiger-Renner formulation} (FRQM), some \emph{non-collapse interpretations} (NSQM), the \emph{Bohmian approach} (BQM) and \emph{objective collapse interpretations} (GRW).
+By UQM we shall mean the unitary theory that excludes from SQM (the one usually reviewed in textbooks) any reference to the collapse postulate but retains the completeness assumption with respect to the wave function.
+By FRQM we shall mean the theory associated with a particular interpretation of \citep{neumann} that, to the best of our knowledge, forms the basis of the extended Wigner's friend experiment proposed by \citep{frauchiger}.
+Finally, by NSQM we shall mean the set of non-collapse theories that are both unitary and include some interpretation of QM, such as the many-worlds interpretation, relational quantum mechanics, the modal interpretation and the consistent histories approach.\footnote{We shall assume the reader is acquainted with BQM and GRW.}